nddipiazza/tika-pipes/tika-pipes-fetchers/README.md

 * Update `tika-pipes-fetchers/pom.xml` to include your new fetcher module in the `<modules>` section.

-* Add a test to `tika-pipes-test/src/main/java/pipes`
+* Add a CLI to `tika-pipes-cli/src/main/java/pipes`